MicrosoftDocs/bing-docs/bing-docs/bing-image-search/quickstarts/java.md

 ---
 title: "Quickstart: Search for images using the Bing Image Search REST API and Java"
-titleSuffix: Azure Cognitive Services
+titleSuffix: Bing Search Services
 description: Use this quickstart to send image search requests to the Bing Image Search REST API using Java, and receive JSON responses.
-services: cognitive-services
+services: bing-search-services
-documentationcenter: ''
-author: aahill
+author: swhite-msft
-manager: nitinme
+manager: ehansen
-ms.service: cognitive-services
+ms.service: bing-search-services
 ms.subservice: bing-image-search
 ms.topic: quickstart
-ms.date: 05/08/2020
+ms.date: 07/15/2020
-ms.author: aahi
+ms.author: scottwhi
-ms.custom: seodec2018, seo-java-july2019, seo-java-august2019, seo-java-september2019
 ---

 # Quickstart: Search for images with the Bing Image Search API and Java

 Use this quickstart to learn how to send search requests to the Bing Image Search API in Azure Cognitive Services.
 This Java application sends a search query to the API, and displays the URL of the first image in the results.
 Although this application is written in Java, the API is a RESTful web service compatible with most programming languages.